sathomas/jsDataV.is/src/text/ch5/03-component.md

 ## Using a Web Component

-In this example, we're going to look at another alternative approach; instead of building a time line from scratch using low level JavaScript, we'll integrate a full-featured time line component: [Timeline <span class="smcp">JS</span>](http://timeline.knightlab.com).
-In many ways this approach is the exact opposite of low level JavaScript.
+In this example, we'll look at another alternative approach; instead of building a timeline from scratch using low level JavaScript, we'll integrate a full-featured timeline component: [Timeline <span class="smcp">JS</span>](http://timeline.knightlab.com).
+In many ways this approach is the exact opposite of low-level JavaScript.
 At its most basic, it requires no coding at all, as it can be as easy as embedding a YouTube video in a blog post.
 That method sacrifices a lot of control over the resulting visualization, however, so we'll also look at ways to regain some of that control.

 ### Step 1: Preview the Standard Component

-Before spending too much time customizing the visualization, it's worthwhile to check out the component in its most basic form.
-Fortunately Timeline <span class="smcp">JS</span> makes this process very simple.
+Before we spend too much time customizing the visualization, it's worthwhile to check out the component in its most basic form.
+Fortunately, Timeline <span class="smcp">JS</span> makes this process very simple.
 The [web site](http://timeline.knightlab.com) will walk you through the steps in detail, but in a nutshell, they are:

 1. Create a [Google Docs](http://docs.google.com) spreadsheet with data for the timeline.
-2. Publish that spreadsheet for web access which creates a <span class="smcp">URL</span> for it.
+2. Publish that spreadsheet for web access, which will create a <span class="smcp">URL</span> for it.
-3. Enter that <span class="smcp">URL</span> into a form on the Timeline <span class="smcp">JS</span> web site and it will generate an <span class="smcp">HTML</span> snippet.
+3. Enter that <span class="smcp">URL</span> into a form on the Timeline <span class="smcp">JS</span> web site, which will generate an <span class="smcp">HTML</span> snippet.
 4. Copy and paste the snippet into your web page.

-Figure NEXTFIGURENUMBER shows what the [spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0An4ME25ELRdYdDk4WmRacmxjaDM0V0tDTk9vMnQxU1E#gid=0) looks like for Shakespeare's plays:
+Figure NEXTFIGURENUMBER shows what the [spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0An4ME25ELRdYdDk4WmRacmxjaDM0V0tDTk9vMnQxU1E#gid=0) looks like for Shakespeare's plays.

 <figure>
 <img src="img/plays.png" width="640">
 <figcaption>The Timeline <span class="smcp">JS</span> component can get its data from a Google Docs spreadsheet.</figcaption>
 </figure>

-The <span class="smcp">HTML</span> snippet that Timeline <span class="smcp">JS</span> creates for this time line is
+The <span class="smcp">HTML</span> snippet that Timeline <span class="smcp">JS</span> creates for this timeline is as follows:

 ``` {.html .numberLines}
 <iframe